 - Great Expectations by Charles Dickens.

-Story of an orphan Pip who face extreme situations.
+The story of an orphan Pip who faces extreme situations.

-Best part is well thought-out Plot twist and amazing Characters
+The best part is a well-thought-out Plot twist and amazing Characters

 - Bachelor of Arts by R K Narayan.

-Novel which depicts indian values and troubles faced by youngsters when parents put pressure on them to make career.
+Novel which depicts Indian values and troubles faced by youngsters when parents put pressure on them to make a career.
 A must read Classic Book

 - White Tiger by Aravind Adiga